San Sebastián – Atotxa

 Real Sociedad100914a

-Real Union & Real Madrid in he 1924 cup final at Atotxa
+Real Union & Real Madrid in the 1924 cup final at Atotxa

 In its early days, Atotxa featured a very ornate main stand.
 Unusually for a wooden construction of this era, it was twin-decked and ran the length of the pitch.
-Opposite the main stand stood a large open bank of terracing, whilst either end of the ground featured thin strips of bleachers.
-It then began to develop in a rather piecemeal fashion as terraces were extended and thin, assorted covers were added.
-After the club won promotion to La Primera in 1949, the main stand was replaced with a curious structure that had a central section of three narrow tiers of seats, including the Presidential Box.
-Either side of this central portion stood larger banks of seats under a curved cantilevered roof.
+Opposite the main stand stood a large open bank of terracing, whilst narrow strips of wooden bleachers were used at either end of the enclosure, because of the close proximity of neighbouring warehouses.
+It then began to develop in a rather piecemeal fashion as terraces were extended and assorted covers were added.
+After the club won promotion to La Primera in 1949, the main stand was replaced by a curious structure that had a central section of three narrow tiers of seats, including the Presidential Box.
+On either side of this central portion stood larger banks of seats under a curved cantilevered roof.

 Real Sociedad050708a